magoo/risk-measurement/content/en/blog/log4j-forecast/index.md

 ***

 This forecast has a couple possible binaries floating around that might trigger a `YES` on some of the technicalities in our language, but they're currently being refuted by active malware researchers.
-I'll be waiting until March to review and score this scenario unless a clear "YES" event happens.
+I'll be waiting until March to review and score this scenario unless a clear `YES` event happens.

 [Follow me](https://www.twitter.com/magoo) on Twitter for any updates.